-Levels of childhood obesity remain worryingly high in Ireland and Safefood research estimates or 1 in 20 children on the island of Ireland will die prematurely due to overweight and obesity.
+Levels of childhood obesity remain worryingly high in Ireland and Safefood research estimates children on the island of Ireland will die prematurely due to overweight and obesity.

-The need for action
+The Need for Action

 Every child has the right to grow up free from the undue influence of advertising for products likely to be detrimental to their health and wellbeing.
 But, for the first time in history, we are raising a generation of children that are expected to live shorter lives than their parents.